rangle/ngCourse2/handout/components/app_structure_with_components.md

 </TodoApp>
 ```

 At the root we have `TodoApp` which consists of a `TodoList` and a `TodoForm`.
 Within the list we have several `TodoItem`s.
-Each of these components is visible to the programmer, who can interact with these components and perform actions.
+Each of these components is visible to the user, who can interact with these components and perform actions.